 FAFSA (Free Application for Federal Student Aid)

 The FAFSA is the need analysis form used to establish eligibility for federal student aid that is available to U.S. citizens and eligible noncitizens.
-Students seeking funding from any of the following federal programs must complete the application annually: Direct Stafford Loan, Perkins Loan, Direct Graduate PLUS Loan, and Work-Study.
+Students seeking funding from any of the following federal programs must complete the application annually: Direct Stafford Loan, Direct Graduate PLUS Loan, and Work-Study.

 Federal Student Aid (FSA) ID